bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-overview.md

 <img src="/images/html5-client-landscape.png" width="900" />

-The HTML5 client also has a portrait view where the interface was modified to better accomodate devices with smaller screens (mobile devices).
+The HTML5 client also has a portrait view where the interface was modified to better accommodate devices with smaller screens (mobile devices).

 <img src="/images/html5-client-mobile-view.png" width="350" />
 <img src="/images/html5-client-mobile-menu.png" width="350" />